Skiparin/blockchain/README.md

 ## How to reporduce the setup

-First follow the steps under 'How to become a peer' called 'Clone the project'
+First follow the steps under 'Clone the project'

-Inside the folder you will have two docker files `Dockerfile` and `docker-compose.yml`.
+Inside the `blockchain` folder you will have two docker files `Dockerfile` and `docker-compose.yml`.
 These are the files we will use to setup the inveioment with the four p2p nodes.

 So now you want to build your image: (It is important that you do this inside the blockchain folder, and dont forget the `.` at the end!)
 ```